 For Hilder and Ahrens, survival was important, but so too was building a future.
 Those old vines needed to be able to survive and flourish with as little intervention as possible, and the vineyard needed to find a natural balance so that their site was not just a museum, but a thriving and sustainable natural system.

 “Climate change is huge,” Ahrens exclaims.
 “As multi-generational farmers, we have a take on things that most people don’t.
 Our dries are drier, our wets are wetter, our hots are hotter, and our colds are colder….
 We have suffered severe frost in what was a hitherto safe vineyard.”

 That commitment started with an immediate shift to organic and biodynamic methods, with the vineyard certified biodynamic since 2014 (ACO).
 Amongst other things, that approach has led to a positive shift away from a reliance on irrigation.

 “As we have increased the organic matter,” says Ahrens, “and thus the water retention capacity of our soils, we have been able to reduce our water inputs substantially… For us, introducing soil moisture monitoring has made a huge difference as it validated our soil management practices.
-We have been able to reduce our input to 0.15 Mg ha each year for the past 2 years, which have been extremely hard seasons.”
+We have been able to reduce our input to 0.15 Mg per hectare each year, and through some extremely hard seasons.”

 That process has not just been about diminishing the reliance on bore water that is becoming ever saltier, but also to genuinely regenerate the land into a living soil.
 “Our biggest focus is soil health and diversity,” says Ahrens.
 “The cover of soil is paramount but coupled with that of soil biota… Ensuring our practices advance the cause of the beneficial and retard the development of the taxing is what we do.